The Detectives

 Detective B

-The wife.
+(beat) The wife.
+(Walks back toward center stage and points at the body.)
 She's been there on the floor the whole time.

 Detective A